BillyDM/awesome-audio-dsp/FREE_ONLINE_TEXTBOOKS_AND_COURSES.md

-# Free Online Textbooks
+# Free Online Textbooks & Courses
-A list of free online textbooks on audio DSP.
+A list of free online textbooks and courses on audio DSP.

 - [`project μ`] by Yü Fang
   - An incredible online guide walking you through how audio DSP works with examples of common algorithms to get you started.